mluyo3414/katacoda-scenarios/1-installing-jenkins-using-helm/step2.md

 `helm show values jenkins/jenkins --version 3.3.21 > values.yaml`{{execute}}

 You can see the `values.yaml` in VSCode as it is saved in the top level of the local environment.
 Scroll to the bottom of all files.

+Now that you have seen which values can be used to customize the installation, what command you think you will you use to install the application?
+Use `helm -h`{{execute}} and analyze different options.